-Our Nepal solidarity group travel is one of the most comprehensive and unique tours that we provide.
-It is integrating with nature, culture, and spirituality in an unforgettable adventure that begins in the heart.
+Our Nepal solidarity group travel is one of our most comprehensive and unique tours.
+It is integrating nature, culture, and spirituality in an unforgettable adventure that begins in the heart.
 A journey focusing on personal development, designed for adventurous travelers who are passionate about education.
-Because we want to make a difference in the lives and futures of many Nepalese children.
-We will not only learn about the lifestyles of the families but we will finance the annual scholarship.
+Because we want to make a difference in the lives and futures of many Nepalese children, we will not only learn about the lifestyles of the families, but we will finance the annual scholarship.

 Himalayan Exploration collaborates with German-based non-profit organization Nepal’s Waisenkinder.
 We do organize charity challenge trekking in cooperation with this organization.
 5% of the paid money goes to Nepal’s Waisenkinder to help Children.